 Galileo Security Monitoring Centre

 The Galileo Security Monitoring Centre (GSMC) is an integral part of the Galileo infrastructure based on two sites: one in Saint-Germain-en-Laye, near Paris (France) and one in San Martín de la Vega, Madrid (Spain).
-It is in charge of:

 The GSMC monitors and takes action regarding security threats, security alerts and the operational status of the Galileo system’s components.
 The GSMC is also responsible for managing access to the Public Regulated Service (PRS) and ensures that sensitive information relating to the use of the PRS is properly managed and protected.
 The Centre also provides PRS and Galileo security expertise and analysis.